microsoft/qsharp-compiler/src/Passes/docs/base-profile-transformations.md

 define void @unmaj_body(%Qubit addrspace(2)* %a, %Qubit addrspace(2)* %b, %Qubit addrspace(2)* %c) {
     call void quantum_qis_toffoli(%Qubit addrspace(2)* %a, %Qubit addrspace(2)* %b, %Qubit addrspace(2)* %c);
     call void quantum_qis_cnot(%Qubit addrspace(2)* %c, %Qubit addrspace(2)* %a);
-    ; This line matches the OpenQASM sample, but is incorrect.
-The first qubit should be %c, not %a. call void quantum_qis_cnot(%Qubit addrspace(2)* %a, %Qubit addrspace(2)* %b);
+    call void quantum_qis_cnot(%Qubit addrspace(2)* %a, %Qubit addrspace(2)* %b);
 }

-; The main OpenQASM program
 define void @quantum_main() {
 entry:
     ; The "cin" qubit register is mapped to device qubit 0.